Commands

 --table, -t | No | Table name |

---sql, -s | Yes | SQL query (SELECT * is not allowed; specify explicit columns) |
+--sql, -s | Yes | SQL query (a default LIMIT is applied if omitted) |

 --output, -o | No | Output format: table, json, or csv (default: table) |